infor-design/enterprise/components/colorpicker/colorpicker.md

 2. Select the label not the Hex [View Example]( ../components/colorpicker/example-show-label)
 4. Test States [View Test]( ../components/colorpicker/test-states)
 5. Test it works on a Modal [View Test]( ../components/colorpicker/test-modal)
+6. Test it works on a Modal [View Test]( ../components/colorpicker/test-modal)

 {{api-details}}